Pillar 1: Procure

 Determination

-The DAO determines if the ICT or development services are non-compliant.
-Priority review will escalate beyond risk factor calculations based on
+The DAO determines if the ICT or design/development services are non-compliant.
+Priority review will escalate beyond acquisition timelines based on

 • ADA accommodations requests or complaints